 - Personal finance;

-As an outsourcing software development company, we create solutions that correspond to the needs of various businesses.
-Nevertheless, 80% of our projects lie in the area of fintech product development, with digital banking comprising the main area of our expertise.
-Thus, we keep our finger on the pulse of the ever-evolving fintech industry.
-Close monitoring of the dynamics blossoming in the garden of fintech companies allowed us to highlight 3 important trends in financial technology in 2022:
+We are a software house that provides outsourcing services, consequently, we craft solutions for various businesses.
+Nevertheless, the financial domain is a specialty of ours: 80% of our projects lie in fintech product development (the industry reached approx. $179 billion in 2022 and is predicted to reach $213 billion by 2024), with digital banking comprising an area of our particular expertise.
+Thus, it is only natural that we keep an eye on the ever-evolving fintech industry.
+Close monitoring of the dynamics blossoming in the garden of financial technology companies led us to conclude that the 3 most promising trends in fintech in 2023 are:

 While all three trends shine brightly on the stage of the financial services industry, cryptocurrencies and investments remain those financial domains that are quite challenging to manage all by yourself.
 Consequently, they are not that widespread.
 According to the statistics from TripleA, “global crypto ownership rates at an average of 4.2%, with over 320 million crypto users worldwide.”